Kaushiki Chakraborty

-Kaushiki Chakraborty Desikan (born 24 October 1980) is an Indian classical vocalist of the Patiala gharana.
+Kaushiki Chakraborty Desikan (Note: /bn/.) (/bn/; born 24 October 1980) is an Indian classical vocalist of the Patiala gharana.
 Her repertoire covers pure classical, Khyals, Dadras, Thumris, Bhajans and several other forms of Indian music.
 She is the recipient of 2005 BBC Radio 3 Awards for World Music in the Asia-Pacific category.
 She is the daughter of noted Hindustani classical vocalist, Ajoy Chakraborty.
 Kaushiki is also a trained Carnatic classical vocalist.

 Early life

 Kaushiki was born on 24 October 1980 in Kolkata.
 She is the daughter of Chandana Chakraborty and the Padma Bhushan recipient Indian classical singer, Ajoy Chakraborty.
 She had an interest in music from the age of two.
 She accompanied her father on world tours of music performances since the late 1980s.
 She sang her first song in public, a tarana, at age 7, at the Calcutta Rowing Club.

 At age ten, she started learning Indian classical music at the academy of Jnan Prakash Ghosh who was also her father's guru.
 Later, she joined the ITC Sangeet Research Academy from where she graduated in 2004, and was also groomed by her father at his Shrutinandan school of music in Kolkata.
 She has not only specialized in rendering of Khyals and Thumri but she has also learned Carnatic music from Vidwan Balamurali Krishna from 2002.

 She completed her schooling at Patha Bhavan School, Kolkata.
 In 2002, she graduated from the Jogamaya Devi College, an affiliated undergraduate women's college of the University of Calcutta, in Kolkata with a first class degree in philosophy.
 She also obtained a master's degree in philosophy from Jadavpur University, Kolkata.